ECCO-GROUP/ECCO-v4-Configurations/ECCOv4 Release 4/flux-forced/doc/README_fluxforced.md

 calculates the heat flux excluding shortwave flux (hflux-swflux) and applies (hfluxswflux) and swflux separately.
 The part hflux-swflux has no vertical penetrating part, while the latter does.
 See below about shortwave (swflux).
-- shortwave (swflux): net downward freshwater flux (kg m-2s-1).
+- shortwave (swflux): net downward shortwave flux (W m-2).
 Swflux is the total (vertically sum) shortwave to the ocean.
 The model computes the penetrating part on-the-fly.
 - wind stress along x-direction (ustress): eastward wind stress (N m-2)
 - wind stress along y-direction (vstress) : northward wind stress (N m-2)
 - freshwater flux (sflux): net downward freshwater flux (kg m-2 s-1)
-- salt flux (saltflx): downward salt flux into the ocean (g/m2/s).
+- salt flux (saltflx): downward salt flux into the ocean (g m-2 s-1).
 Salt flux between ocean and sea-ice when sea-ice forms and freezes.
 The total salt in the ocean changes with oceSflux.
 In contrast to the relationship between oceQnet and oceQsw, oceSflux does not contain the salt plum flux (oceSPflx).